 If the content in a subfolder gets an external backlink, then it passes its authority to all other subfolders.
 And also enhance the EAT score of the domain.

-I hope you like this article.
-In case of any query, feedback, feel free to ask in the comment section provided below.
+I hope you found this article helpful.
+If you have any questions or feedback, please feel free to leave a comment below.